Text Analytics Forum 2018 Schedule

 The Inter-American Development Bank is a multilateral public sector institution committed to improving lives in Latin America and the Caribbean.
 Human capital may be the institution’s most important resource for realizing its vision: The knowledge of its employees, roughly 5,000, is spread across offices in 29 countries throughout the Americas, Europe and Asia.
 The IDB’s knowledge management division led an 8-week proof of concept that used natural language processing techniques to create explicit representations of the tacit knowledge within its employees and make those representations searchable.
 Attempting to identify and represent people’s knowledge is a complex task.
 Part of this complexity lies in the fact that variables used to determine knowledge have ambiguous definitions.
 These and other considerations are what make this POC so different from a simple skills database or profile search.
 This presentation details our experience with this project and how the use of NLP allowed us to successfully create approximations of IDB personnel knowledge and turn them into machine searchable knowledge entities.

-Kyle S. Strand, Lead Knowledge Management Specialist and Head of Library, Inter-American Development Bank
+Kyle Strand, Lead Knowledge Management Specialist and Head of Library, Inter-American Development Bank (IDB)

 • Daniela Collaguazo, Text Analytics Consultant, Inter-American Development Bank